Skip to main content

 If your capture is failing with a "metadata error" then something has gone badly wrong with the capture's tracking of table metadata, such as column names or datatypes.

 This should never happen, and most likely means that the binlog itself is corrupt in some way.
-If this occurs, it can be resolved by removing the offending table(s) from the capture bindings list and then recreating the capture (generally into a new collection, as this process will cause the table to be re-captured in its entirety).
+If this occurs, it can be resolved by backfilling all collections from the source.

 Insufficient Binlog Retention

-If your capture fails with a "binlog retention period is too short" error, it is informing you that the MariaDB binlog retention period is set to a dangerously low value, and your capture would risk unrecoverable failure if it were paused or the server became unreachable for a nontrivial amount of time, such that the database expired a binlog segment that the capture was still reading from.
+If your capture fails with a "binlog retention period is too short" error, it is informing you that the MariaDB binlog retention period is set to a dangerously low value.

-The "binlog retention period is too short" error should normally be fixed by setting binlog_expire_logs_seconds = 2592000 as described in the Prerequisites section (and when running on a managed cloud platform additional steps may be required, refer to the managed cloud setup instructions above).
+The "binlog retention period is too short" error should normally be fixed by setting a longer retention period as described in these setup instructions.
 However, advanced users who understand the risks can use the skip_binlog_retention_check configuration option to disable this safety.